CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 repetitive and routine.

 ### The Ideal Task
-If we split tasks so that one blocks another, this is going to slow down development.
-We have turned potential agile development into a waterfall process.
+Stories dependent on each other will slow down development.
+These dependent stories make for a waterfall process.
+Independent stories should be the goal.
 We want small pull requests that are easy to review and merge.
 Independent scoped work enables parallelized tasks.
 Making sure the ask is well-defined will further help the developer do the job.

 ### Complicating Factors
 If what we are working on is complex and novel, that is going to bring many challenges.
 Novel or innovative tasks make development even more challenging.
 There is often a creative element to development.
+Finding ways to reduce complexity is not simple.
 These factors can cause high demands on learning.
-Finding ways to reduce complexity is not simple.

 ### Scope, Uncertainty, And Shifting Priorities
 Finally, we should cut project risk or uncertainty.
 A typical mitigation strategy would be to use familiar tech while